dustinpfister/blog_posts/_posts/threejs-basic-material.md

 renderer.render(scene, camera);
 ```

-## 2 - Adding a color map texture to a basic material in three.js using canvas
+### 2.1 - Adding a color map texture to a basic material in threejs using canvas

 The Basic material is a good choice if you do not what to do much of anything involving light, but do still want to have some kind of color map texture at least as a way to show that the mesh is indeed some kind of solid geometry object.
 A texture can be added in from an external image using a loader, or it can be created with javaScript using the 2d canvas drawing context of a canvas element.